SteveAksamit/Code_Challenge/README.md

 ## Steps to run my app:
 1. Install postgres database named:  steve_code_challenge
 2. Run this command to clone git repo:   git clone https://github.com/SteveAksamit/Code_Challenge.git
+3. Run this command to move to project directory:   cd Code_Challenge
-3. Run this command to install NPM modules:   npm install
+4. Run this command to install NPM modules:   npm install
-4. Run this command to build Webpack:   npm run build-client
+5. Run this command to build Webpack:   npm run build-client
-5. Run this command to seed DB:   npm run seed
+6. Run this command to seed Database:   npm run seed
-6. Browse to http://localhost:8080/ and see test credentials on login page
+7. Browse to http://localhost:8080/ and see test credentials on login page

 ## Tools Used
 * Boilermaker (seed project)